sagesolar/Corpus-of-Taylor-Swift/README.md

 This is a word frequency band that each lyric word has been assinged.
 It has been derived from the WFWSE word frequency and using the [Fibonacci numbers F11 to F24](https://www.math.net/list-of-fibonacci-numbers) as banding intervals, 1 to 16.

-As described in the above `PoSes` section, due to the homographic nature of many English language words, many lyric words are assinged multiple word frequency values.
+As described in the [PoSes](https://github.com/sagesolar/Corpus-of-Taylor-Swift#poses-part-of-speeches) column, due to the homographic nature of many English language words, many lyric words are assinged multiple word frequency values.
 In order to present a single frequency band for each lyric word, the highest frequency value PoS of each lyric word was used when calculating a word's frequency band.

 > [!NOTE]
 > Around 250 lyric words have not been assinged a frequency band, as they are not present in the WFWSE list.
 These include contractions, proper nouns, compound words and irregular interjections.

 ### OECRank (Oxford English Corpus Rank)

 The top 100 OEC ranked words of the English language are labelled 1-100 in this column.
-CoTS utilises these ranked words in several parts such as `NextWord` and `Repeats`, and is therefore provided here for completeness.
-Due to WFWSE word variants, some OEC rankings appear more than once in the column, see [Word](https://github.com/sagesolar/Corpus-of-Taylor-Swift#word) regarding word groupings.
+CoTS utilises these ranked words in several parts such as [NextWord](https://github.com/sagesolar/Corpus-of-Taylor-Swift#nextword1-2-3) and [Repeats](https://github.com/sagesolar/Corpus-of-Taylor-Swift#reps-repeats), and is therefore provided here for completeness.
+Due to WFWSE word variants, some OEC rankings appear more than once in the column, see the [Word](https://github.com/sagesolar/Corpus-of-Taylor-Swift#word) column regarding word groupings.

 > [!NOTE]
 > Unlike the WFWSE, the OEC categorises the words `a` and `an` seperately, so for the purposes of the OEC rank they are treated as seperate words, with ranks of `6` and `32` respectively.
 This is the only instance that this denormalisation occurs.

 ### CEFRLevel (Common European Framework of Reference for Languages Level)

-The 5000 most important words of the English language, as defined by the Oxford 5000 CEFR list, are provided, categorised into the following bands (A1 level words being the simplest words to understand when learning a language, then A2 and so on):
+The 5000 most important words of the English language, as defined by the Oxford 5000 CEFR list, are provided, categorised into the following bands in order of word simplicity when learning a language:

 - A1
 - A2